HedvigS/personal-cookbook/README.md

 There are nine scripts:

-* `python/create_tree_bottom_up.py` is a short script which takes a list of glottocodes for a given family in glottolog and outputs the subtree which contains all of those glottocodes as tips and no other
+* `python/create_tree_bottom_up.py` is a short script which takes a list of glottocodes for a given family in glottolog and outputs the subtree which contains all of those glottocodes as tips and no other.
+The glottocodes supplied can be nodes in the original tree, i.e. languages above dialects, or tips already.
 * `R/Worldmap_plotting.R` is a longer script which plots points on a pacific-centered worldmap.
 It is exemplified with langoids from glottolog as points colored for MED or Family_ID, but can be adaopted for other purposes
 * `R/make_lang_values_wide_fetch_online.R` fetches the language and values tables from the web ([glottolog/glottolog-cldf](https://github.com/glottolog/glottolog-cldf)) and combines them and makes them wide.
 * `R/make_lang_values_wide_local_clone.R` does almost exactly the same thing as the script above, except it relies on a local clone of a cldf-repos and makes use of [Simon Greenhill's package rcldf](https://github.com/SimonGreenhill/rcldf)